Skip to main content

 The council usually have to try to find housing in their area.

-But they could offer you somewhere in another area if there's not enough suitable housing in your area.
+But they could offer housing in another council area if there's nothing suitable in your area.

 Things the council should consider about the location